toluooshy/Mastodon-GCP-Instance/README.md

          Hit SAVE
      ```

-## Setting up the Web, Streaming, Sidekiq, and Sidekiq Scheduler VMs
+## Setting up the Web, Streaming, Sidekiq, Sidekiq Scheduler, and Management VMs

 Now that we're familiar with the workflow of creating instance groups to automate the generation of VMs using instance templates, we will do a similar thing for our web, streaming, sidekiq, and sidekiq scheduler VMs.